Ensure Giotto Suite is installed.

 show_polygon = TRUE,

-polygon_feat_type = 'cell',
+polygon_feat_type = "cell",

-polygon_color = 'black',
+polygon_color = "black",

 polygon_line_size = 0.1,

-polygon_fill = 'leiden_clus',
+polygon_fill = "leiden_clus",

-polygon_fill_as_factor = T,
+polygon_fill_as_factor = TRUE,

 polygon_fill_code = colorcode,

-feats_color_code = featcolor)
+feats_color_code = featcolor